mattmassicotte/Queue/README.md

 }
 ```

+This package was inspired by [Semaphore][semaphore], which is another concurrency-related synchronization system that I've found very useful.

 ## Contributing and Collaboration

 I prefer collaboration, and would love to find ways to work together if you have a similar project.